k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 3. Create the report layout and bind the report elements to the data set's fields.
 4. Design the report's layout: fonts, colors, borders, etc.

 This article describes how to initiate a new report creation.
-The next articles of this user guide explain about the additional steps.
+The following articles in this user guide explain about the additional steps.

 ### New Report